WisConT/rasa_nlu_service/README.md

 Steps to import data:
 1. After downloading the OntoNotes 5.0 data set, copy the folder `data/files/data` from the data set and paste it in the `data/external` folder in this project.
-2. Rename the directory `onto5`.
+2. Rename the directory `onto5` in the project.
 3. Run `python3 src/data/clean_dataset_onto.py` to convert the data to the desired format.
-This will create a formatted copy of the data in `data/interim`.
+This will create a formatted copy of the data in `data/interim/onto5`.
 4. You will now be able to run `python3 src/models/baseline_onto_model.py` with the formatted data.

 Example of formatted data: